All Episodes

 Okay.

-Everybody else is being gunned for, you guys too.
+Everybody else is being gunned for.

-Look, I gotta run Joyna, thanks to the call.
+Joanna, thanks to the call.

-We'll be back and we will continue right on after this.
+We'll be back, and we will continue right on after this.

-Available everywhere at Obama death panel.
+Available everywhere at Obama Death Panel.

-Uh uh Obamacare death penal.
+Obamacare death panel.

-That would be of the godfather of soul, James Brown, uh writing in page two fourteen of his book Dreams of My Father, writing of his herbalist grandfather, he said he had ants in his anus.
+That would be of the godfather of Seoul, James Brown, writing in page 214 of his book, Dreams of My Father, writing of his herbalist grandfather.

 And the broadcast engineer thinks the plagiarism comes from.

-Obama announced yesterday that we were abandoning a promise to uh allies in the Czech Republic and Poland to provide a missile defense.
+Obama announced yesterday that we were abandoning a promise to allies in the Czech Republic and Poland to provide a missile defense.

-Earlier this year they produced a movie called 33 Minutes.
+Earlier this year, they produced a movie called 33 Minutes.

-Now, the researchers paid attention to what Obama said during his campaign that he'd likely discontinue our nation's previous commitments to protect ourselves and our allies from the very aggressive missile program growth in Iran.
+Now, the researchers paid attention to what Obama said during his campaign, that he'd likely discontinue our nation's previous commitments to protect ourselves and our allies from the very aggressive missile program growth in Iran.

-In July, he cut back the number of planned deployment of missile interceptors from 44 to 30, and now he announces this reversal despite what our own intelligence has to say, along with the Allies in Germany, England, and France.
+And now he announces this reversal despite what our own intelligence has to say, along with the allies in Germany, England, and France.

-If you haven't seen 33 minutes yet, I mean it's chilling.
+If you haven't seen 33 Minutes yet, I mean, it's chilling.

-Go online to AskHeritage.org and see the trailer for yourself.
+Go online to askheritage.org and see the trailer for yourself.

-Become a member and you can see the whole thing.
+You're a member and you can see the whole thing.

-Karen in uh Wakonda, Illinois.
+Karen in Wakanda, Illinois.

 Nice to have you on the EIB network.